Qiskit/qiskit-addon-cutting/INSTALL.rst

 Platform Support
 ^^^^^^^^^^^^^^^^

-We expect this package to work on any common OS and CPU architecture.
+We expect this package to work on `any platform supported by Qiskit <https://docs.quantum.ibm.com/start/install#operating-system-support>`__.
 If you are experiencing issues running the software on your device, you may consider :ref:`using the toolbox within Docker <Option 3>`.